 Form 1099-NEC is the IRS tax form used to report nonemployee compensation.
 It was recently reintroduced, effective for tax year 2020, after having been retired by the IRS in 1982.
 During the interim years where Form 1099-NEC was not in use, businesses would typically use Form 1099-MISC to report compensation payments made to nonemployees.

-Now that it is back in action, Form 1099-NEC must be filed for each person that has been paid $600 or more in nonemployee compensation during the year.
-Form 1099-MISC cannot be used to report nonemployee compensation, but it can be used for reporting rent, payments to an attorney or a few other types of payments.
-The due date for filing Form 1099-NEC is January 31, but for 2021 taxes, it will be February 1, 2022, since the original due date falls on a Sunday.
+Form 1099-NEC must be filed for each person that has been paid $600 or more in nonemployee compensation during the year.
+Form 1099-MISC cannot be used to report nonemployee compensation, but it can be used for reporting rent, payments to an attorney, or a few other types of payments.
+The due date for filing Form 1099-NEC was January 31, using either paper or electronic filing procedures.

 As a business owner, you are not responsible for paying or withholding taxes on behalf of the nonemployees that receive the 1099-NEC.
 Self-employed individuals are required to pay Social Security and Medicaid taxes on their own and will calculate their own self-employment taxes on Schedule SE, which will be submitted with their tax return.